Rookout/terraform-azure-rookout-deployment/README.md

    ```

 ## Usage - Private (internal)
-In this deployment, both Rookout's components controller and datastore can be reached from virtual network only (for deployment to an existing virtual network, see the next section).
-A private hosted zone will be created.
-The output of the module is a components url
+In this deployment, both the component controller and datastore are reachable only from virtual network.
+A private hosted zone will be created (for deployment to an existing virtual network, see the next section).

+The output of this module is the components url.

    ```hcl
    module "rookout" {